kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

 Disruption cost should influence two stages of the Cluster Autoscaler scale-down process:

-1. the order in which scale-down candidates are evaluated before node-removal simulation;
+1. the order in which scale-down candidates are evaluated before removal simulation;
-2. the final ordering of already-removable non-empty nodes.
+2. the final ordering of removable nodes.

-Applying disruption cost only during final node deletion ordering is not sufficient, because candidate evaluation order affects which nodes are marked as unneeded.
+Otherwise, CA will behave incorrectly.
 For example, consider that either node A or node B can be removed, but not both:

 ```text